 Marvin B. Lipofsky (1938-2016) was a glass artist and educator active in Berkeley, California.

 Marvin Lipofsky was born in Barrington, Illinois in 1938.
-He began his study of art at the University of Illinois, where he studied industrial design and received his MFA from the University of Wisconsin-Madison.
+He began his study of art at the University of Illinois, where he studied industrial design and received his MS and MFA in sculpture from the University of Wisconsin-Madison.
 At Wisconsin, he studied under Harvey Littleton, one of the founders of the Studio Glass movement.

 Lipofsky would have a long career as an educator and lecturer at institutions throughout the United States.
 He held positions at the University of Wisconsin-Madison, University of California-Berkeley, and the California College of Arts and Crafts.
 He taught regular seminars at Haystack Mountain School of Crafts and the Pilchuck Glass School.